-Navies and deeper blues have their place, too.
-Use the darker end of the blue spectrum more sparingly, for drapes furniture upholstery and accessories, such as light shades.
-Blues all tend to work well together and you can easily coordinate the use of three differing tones in different elements of the room, from bed linen to carpets.
-Some say that a blue room can be a bit too dark for a bedroom and create a space that is not calming.
+Navy blue darker shades have their place too.
+Use the darker end of the blue spectrum more sparingly, for drapes furniture, upholstery and accessories.
+All blues tend to work well together and you can easily coordinate the use of three or more different tones in a room which can take a variety of forms, from bed linens to carpets.
+Some say that a blue decor can be a bit too dark for a bedroom and can create a space that is not calming.
 But what could feel more restful than an azure sky and a marine blue sea?
-When you next decorate a grown up bedroom in your home, go blue.

 Subtle Blue Walls.

-If you are treating your bedroom’s walls to a makeover then a wash of blue paint will always look good, so long as your flooring is not in another primary color.
+If you’re considering giving your bedroom walls a makeover, blue is always a god option so long as your flooring doesn’t also feature a primary color.
 Lighter tones should be used for walls, whether you go for paint or wallpaper.
-This will keep the room’s sense of space and prevent it from feeling too poky.
-Pale blue walls will work sell with darker flooring options, such as laminates.
-Indeed the paler you go, the more you will find that coordinates well.
+This will keep the room looking spacious and prevent it from feeling too poky.
+Pale blue walls pair well with darker flooring.

 Blue And White.

-Blue has a natural bedfellow in white.
+Blue and white look great together by nature.
 Think of sparkling Greek building facades set against ultramarine interiors and roofs.
-If you have a divan style bed, which is white, then a mid blue bedspread set off against a darker tone pillow cover is a hard look to beat.
-The classic style of blue walls and a white ceiling is easy to replicate with your bed linen and, even if the tones are not exact matches between walls and linen, the look will work.
-White checks and stripes, set against blues are another fine choice in any bedroom setting.
+If you have a divan style bed, which is white, then a mid blue bedspread set off against a darker tone pillow cover is a look hard to beat.
+The classic combination of blue walls and a white ceiling is easy to complement with accessories such as the bed linens, even if the tones are not identical.
+You can also use patterns such as stripes or the checkerboard pattern.

-If you have got the blue bug for your guest bedroom, but don’t want to over do it, go for an accent wall rather than giving room a completely new look.
-Select the most interestingly shaped wall or, if they are all rectangles, the one that faces the windows for the accent treatment.
-Add a rug or some bed linen in a coordinating tone and leave the blue to that, without any addition.
+If you’ve got the blue bug for your guest bedroom but don’t want to overdo it, go for an accent wall rather than giving the room a completely new look.
+Select the most interestingly shaped wall or, if they are all rectangles, the one that faces the windows.
+Add a rug or some bedding in a coordinating tone and leave it to that, without any addition.
 This will maximize the accent wall’s cobalt-like impact.

 Mixing Blue And Red.

-Color mash ups are on trend and using blue against another primary color will give your room an up to date feel.
-Use red sparingly, like a splash of contrast in a sea of blue, to get the effect.
+Color mash-ups are a popular trend and using blue against another primary color will give your room an up to date feel.
+Use red sparingly, like a splash of contrast in a sea of blue, to get this effect.
 A bold, even scarlet, desk or chair set in the corner of a bedroom against monotone blue walls is a great way of achieving the right result.
-Alternatively, go for red shelving set against a white wall, whilst blue is used for the drapes and bed linen.
+Alternatively, go for red shelving set against a white wall, whilst blue is used for the drapes and bedding.

-Don’t feel the need to have entirely blue drapes, if your bedroom has been given an azure makeover.
-White or cream drapes, with blue detailing, will do just as well and may be even better.
-Entirely blue drapes are best reserved for rooms with white ceilings, pale blue walls and mix-matched rugs.
+But don’t feel obligated to opt for blue drapes if your bedroom has been given an azure makeover.
+White or cream drapes with blue detailing may be even better.
+All-blue drapes are best reserved for rooms with white ceilings, pale blue walls and patterned rugs.

 Don’t neglect your bedroom’s headboard.
-There are plenty of blue ones to choose from that will draw together your linen and room’s décor.
-Headboards, that allow the wall color to show through, are a good option.
-Alternatively, use the headboard as the central blue feature of the room, itself.
+There are plenty of blue ones to choose from that will help you achieve cohesiveness in the room.
+Headboards that allow the wall color to show through are a good option.
+Alternatively, use the headboard as focal point of attention in the room.